Adapting to Misspecification: Main results

-In our main example, we use invariance to further simplify the problem before applying the methods for computing minimax estimators in Section \ref{generic_minimax_computation_sec}.
-We focus in the main text on the case of squared error loss $L(\theta,b,\delta)=(\theta-\delta)^2$.
-Appendix \ref{details_and_proofs_appendix} provides proofs of the results in this section and includes general loss functions for estimation of the form $L(\theta,b,\delta)=\ell(\theta-\delta)$.
+According to Lemma \ref{adaptation_as_weighted_minimax_lemma}, computing adaptive estimators amounts to solving a weighted minimax problem.
+In our setting, we can further simplify this problem using invariance.
+We focus here on the case of squared error loss $L(\theta,b,\estimator)=(\theta-\estimator)^2$.
+Appendix \ref{details_and_proofs_appendix} provides proofs of the results in this section and covers general loss functions for estimation of the form $L(\theta,b,\estimator)=\ell(\theta-\estimator)$.
+It will be useful to transform the data to $(Y_U,T_O)$, where $T_O=Y_O/\sigma_O$ is the $t$-statistic for a specification test of the null that $b=0$.
+This representation is equivalent to our original setting because $\sigma_O$ is known.